livingdocsIO/documentation/reference-docs/server-configuration/custom-index.md

 An integration is based on the server config and the initialisation file which contains the transformation, thats it!

-First, one needs to setup the configuration.
-You can see an example below.
+First, the `elasticIndex` server config needs to be added.

 ```js
 // conf/environments/local.js